FreeRTOS/coreMQTT-Agent/README.md

 The MQTT Agent library uses the same `core_mqtt_config.h` configuration file as coreMQTT, with the addition of configuration constants listed at the top of [core_mqtt_agent.h](source/include/core_mqtt_agent.h) and [core_mqtt_agent_command_functions.h](source/include/core_mqtt_agent_command_functions.h).
 Documentation for these configurations can be found [here](https://freertos.org/Documentation/api-ref/coreMQTT-Agent/docs/doxygen/output/html/core_mqtt_agent_config.html).

-To provide custom values for the configuration values, they must be either:
+To provide values for these configuration values, they must be either:
 * Defined in `core_mqtt_config.h` used by coreMQTT **OR**
 * Passed as compile time preprocessor macros